AdamGoldsmith/docker_swarm/README.md

 # Docker Swarm deployment using Ansible & Vagrant

 Collection of playbooks and roles to prepare and deploy hosts to run in a Docker swarm development/test cluster.
-Backend storage uses NFS which is not ideal for production environments but is a good start for testing persistent storage across nodes.
+Backend storage uses GlusterFS which is ideal in production environments for persistent storage across nodes.
 A playbook is supplied to create a Vagrantfile from the Ansible inventory for creating an infrastructure using the VirtualBox hypervisor.

 ## TL;DR